Digital Telecommunications Philippines

 Digital Telecommunications Phils., Inc., commonly known as Digitel, was the second-largest fixed-line and the third-largest mobile telecommunications company in the Philippines.
 It was also the company that owned Sun Cellular, a mobile phone service.

-The company is a subsidiary of PLDT, one of the country's largest conglomerates.
+The company was a subsidiary of PLDT (until April 25, 2022), one of the country's largest conglomerates.

 History

 Digital Telecommunications Phils., Inc. was established in October 1987 and commenced commercial operations in January 1992.

 In 1993, Digitel was awarded a 30-year exclusive contract by the Department of Transportation and Communications (DOTC) to manage, operate, develop and rehabilitate certain telecommunications systems owned by the DOTC (collectively, the "DOTC System") and which are located in the provincial areas of Luzon under a Facilities Management Agreement (FMA).
 The FMA also provided for its conversion into a lease contract under certain terms and conditions agreed upon by both parties.